sap-tutorials/sap-build-process-automation/tutorials/spa-use-google-workspace-slides/spa-use-google-workspace-slides.md

     You will be navigated to the automation editor of the newly created automation.

 ### Build an automation to use Google Slides

-You will build an automation that will create a presentation where you will add one slide with a header and a list and another slide with an image.
-You will then retrieve the presentation details through a log message that will be read in the test console.

 1. In the **Automation Details** panel, under **Automations**, drag and drop the [Google Authorization](spa-authorize-google-sdk) automation you created.